 After each of those events, I compared my suspicions with WHOOP’s sleep performance report and it was always spot on.

 In February of 2019, WHOOP launched a new sleep-related metric called Sleep Efficiency.

 Sleep Efficiency is therefore a measure of sleep quality, and when considered alongside the rest of the WHOOP Sleep Pillar metrics, provides actionable insight into where your sleep could improve.WHOOP

 In addition to my sleep performance report, WHOOP offers a sleep coach via its mobile app that suggests when I should go to bed based on my level of expected athletic performance the next day, the accumulated strain, any sleep debt I might have incurred, and how long it usually takes me to fall asleep.

-If you look at the bottom of the screen, you can see five little dots, indicating the screen you’re on.
-Additionally, if the screen offers additional information, you’ll see a down-facing arrow and you can access that information by swiping up.
+If you look at the bottom of the screen, you’ll see five little dots indicating the screen you’re on.
+If the screen offers additional information, you’ll see a down-facing arrow and you can access that information by swiping up.